-Campus Health Services offers care to UNC students who may have had a blood borne pathogen exposure.
+Campus Health offers care to UNC students who may have had a blood borne pathogen exposure.
 This service is available 7 days a week, 24 hours a day.
-When Campus Health Services is closed, the physician on call can be contacted through HealthLink, a nurse advice service affiliated with UNC Healthcare.
+When Campus Health is closed, the physician on call can be contacted through HealthLink, a nurse advice service affiliated with UNC Healthcare.
 If you have had a possible exposure to blood borne pathogens, follow the steps below:

 For splashes to the nose, mouth or eyes, flush the area with water.
 Irrigate the eyes with clean water, saline or sterile irrigants.
 If you are stuck with a sharp, clean the site with soap and water

 You will be connected to a medical personnel that can assist you with the blood borne pathogen exposure.
-If Campus Health Services is closed, you will be connected to an automated message which will then transfer you to a Health Link nurse.
-The Health Link nurse will contact the Campus Health Services physician on call for you.
+If Campus Health is closed, you will be connected to an automated message which will then transfer you to a Health Link nurse.
+The Health Link nurse will contact the Campus Health physician on call for you.

-If the exposure occurred at a clinical site outside of Chapel Hill, still call the Campus Health Services number above and follow the instructions provided for you.
+If the exposure occurred at a clinical site outside of Chapel Hill, still call the Campus Health number above and follow the instructions provided for you.

 Dental student: Inform the dental clinical instructor and follow the protocol on the dental school’s website.

-Any other health sciences student: Campus Health Services will help coordinate source patient testing for you.
+Any other health sciences student: Campus Health will help coordinate source patient testing for you.
 Please have source patient's name, date of birth and medical record number available.

-Baseline testing for you, if warranted, is ordered through Campus Health Services if you are seen at the Campus Health clinic.
-If UNC Campus Health is closed, the CHS physician will advise you as to whether an urgent evaluation at another medical clinic is warranted or if testing can wait until our clinic is open.
+Baseline testing for you, if warranted, is ordered through Campus Health if you are seen at the Campus Health clinic.
+If UNC Campus Health is closed, the Campus Health physician will advise you as to whether an urgent evaluation at another medical clinic is warranted or if testing can wait until our clinic is open.
 An urgent evaluation is usually needed only when post-exposure prophylaxis (PEP) is indicated.